Do you know that ancient Egyptians used basil to embalm the mummies? This helped people preserve the dead bodies from decaying for many years.

 10. Sweet Basil is Rich in Nutrients

-With that said, vitamins including folate, vitamin A and vitamin K also come with this plant.
+With that said, this plant also comes with vitamins, including folate, vitamin A, and vitamin K.

-According to Nutrition Value, the nutrition in fresh basil leaves weighed 2.5 grams can include the following.
+According to Nutrition Value, the nutrition in fresh Basil leaves weighing 2.5 grams can include the following.

 Calcium 4.42 mg